py-mine/mcproto/docs/contributing/guides/setup.md

 This guide assumes you have already [forked][github-forking] our repository, [clonned it][git-cloning] to your computer and created your own [git branch][git-branches] to work on.

-If you wish to work from an already forked repository, make sure to check out the main branch and do a [`git pull`] to get your fork up to date.
+If you wish to work from an already forked repository, make sure to check out the main branch and do a [`git pull`][git-pull] to get your fork up to date.
 Now create your new branch.

 [git-and-github]: https://docs.github.com/en/get-started/start-your-journey/about-github-and-git
 [github-forking]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo